 Mention must also be made of C Wright Mill’s ‘The Sociological Imagination’.

-Already I can hear groans from many undergraduate student nurses who are currently struggling with biomedical concepts such as homeostasis, acute coronary syndromes and haemorrhagic shock.
+Already I can hear groans from many undergraduate health professionals who are currently struggling with biomedical concepts such as homeostasis, acute coronary syndromes and haemorrhagic shock.
 To them I would say, relax.
-You do not have to be a social scientist to gain a great deal from examining some of the key ideas above.
-My personal belief and experience is that ideas such as ‘Greedy Bastards Hypothesis’ can be readily understood by the novice.
+You do not have to be a social scientist to gain a great deal from examining some of the key ideas in this book.
+My personal belief and experience are that ideas such as the ‘Greedy Bastards Hypothesis’ can be readily understood by the novice social science student.

-I will concede that understanding human action, our personal agency, as arising within and in relationship to ‘structure’ and ‘culture’ is more of a challenge but repays handsomely.
-Much of public health is a nonsense without it.
+A key theme underpinning our understanding of our health outcomes and health behaviours is the relationship between ‘freely’ determined personal action i.e. our ‘agency’, and social structure, and human culture.
+I will concede that understanding human action, our personal agency, as arising within and in relationship to ‘structure’ and ‘culture’ is more of a challenge but addressing it, repays handsomely.

 Graham has often written

-If you studied just one premise in your attempt to understand who and what we are, and why we make the decisions we do – to smoke, to drink alcohol, to eat certain foods, to be sedentary, to self-harm, to fall pregnant – then is a damn fine start.
+If you studied just one premise in your attempt to understand who and what we are, and why we make the decisions we do – to smoke, to drink alcohol, to eat certain foods, to be sedentary, to self-harm, to fall pregnant – then this is a fine start.
 I also assert that this premise also calls into question a good deal of ‘common sense’ that underpins health messages, such as that of Change4Life’s ‘eat well, move more, live longer’.
 For millions across the globe, this is about as efficacious as entreating a dog to stop licking its own testicles.
-This is falling into the trap of offering individual solutions to individual problems while ignoring such determinants of health as social, political and economic structures.
+This entreaty of Change4life falls into the trap of offering individual solutions to individual problems while ignoring such determinants of health as social, political and economic structures.
 You might want to ask yourself why ‘eat well, move more’ is so hard to do for billions of people.
-As a health message it could not be simpler to understand, so why are we in the UK still getting fatter?
+As a health message it could not be simpler to understand, and of course has causal validity for improving weight loss, so why are we in the UK and elsewhere still getting fatter?